Huaramo/masterthesis/README.md

 ## Prof. Dr. Nadine Ziemert,
 ### Interfaculty Institute of Microbiology and Infection Medicine, University of Tübingen.

-## The website is still under modifications, but some of the content can already be viewed.
+## The website is still under modifications, but some of the contents can already be viewed.

 ## A Short Introduction of the topic of the thesis: